nerdaxic/glados-voice-assistant/README.md

 ## Integrate to Home Assistant

 To make Home Assistant integration work, you need to enable the API in the home assistant configuration file and generate a long-lived access token.
-Add access token and IP-address of the home assistant server into the settings.env file.
+Add access token and IP-address of the home assistant server into the home_assistant_settings.yaml file.
 ### configuration.yaml

 ```YAML